Pansysk75/Matrix_Multiplication_HPX/README.md

 ### Parallel Matrix Product 1 (Bad Implementation):
 Due to bad implementation, memory usage skyrockets.
 That is because memory is released only when the whole matrix multiplication has been completed.
+Thus, this implementation is terribly slow.

 ![image](https://user-images.githubusercontent.com/75637426/163678549-a43d2ce4-9f22-4d42-9e20-a4cada3eb2c8.png)